tuftsdev/cs120-sfomchenko/notuber/README.md

 ### Identify what aspects of the work have been correctly implemented and what have not.

 * The base requirement is implemented.
-I implemented Beyond point 1 and Beyond point 5.
+I implemented Beyond point 1, beyond point 2, and Beyond point 5.

 ### Identify anyone with whom you have collaborated or discussed the lab.